realitymod/Manual/en/README.md

 ## Changelog
 The changelog for this manual is as follows:

+### 2023-06-24
+- Small updates and fixes to content and styling
+- Fixed Honkit related issues

 ### 2022-01-22
 - Added contributing page
 - Updated content for new theme